Douglas Cardinal

 Douglas Joseph Cardinal OC FRAIC (born 7 March 1934) is a Canadian architect based in Ottawa, Ontario.
-His flowing architecture marked with smooth curvilinear forms is influenced by his Indigenous heritage as well as European Expressionist architecture.
-His passion for unconventional forms and appreciation of nature and landscape were present in his life from a very young age, and consequently developed into the unique architectural style he has employed throughout his career.
-Cardinal is perhaps best known for his designs of the Canadian Museum of History in Gatineau, Quebec (1989) and the National Museum of the American Indian in Washington, D.C.
-(1998).
-He is considered one of Canada's most influential contemporary Indigenous architects.
+His architecture is influenced by his Indigenous heritage, as well as European Expressionist architecture.
+Cardinal designed the Canadian Museum of History in Gatineau, Quebec, and the National Museum of the American Indian in Washington, DC.

 Life

 Born in Calgary, Alberta, to parents Joseph and Frances Cardinal, Douglas Cardinal is the oldest of eight children.
-His father was of Siksika (Blackfoot), French and Ojibwe heritage, while his mother was of German, French and Mohawk/Métis descent.
+He is a member of the Siksika Nation.
+His father was of Siksika (Blackfoot), French, and Ojibwe heritage, while his mother was of German, French and Mohawk/Métis descent.
 His mother worked as a nurse and was well educated.

-Cardinal's parents met in 1926, and in the first half of the 20th century women had very little status and rights.
-The patriarchal society did not recognize educated women like Frances Cardinal.
-However, his father's tribe's societal norms accepted a matrilineal culture, where women are very respected and admired.
+Cardinal's parents met in 1926.
+Despite the limited rights of women in the early 20th century, which discouraged women's education, the matrilineal culture of Cardinal's father's tribe accepted Cardinal's mother.
 These cultural ideas shaped Cardinal's upbringing and affected his worldview and relationship with his heritage.
-He has recalled that his mother told him at a young age, “You’re going to be an architect.”
+He has recalled that his mother told him at a young age, "You’re going to be an architect."